Category: content-right

 Chris Cart

-In 2023 Cart completed the 650 square foot public Hallowell mural for Hallowell, Maine.
+In 2023 Chris Cart #110, completed the 650 square foot public Hallowell mural for Hallowell, Maine.
 The mural was officially unveiled to much fanfare with a flag guard of the American Legion and speeches by Maine’s Governor Mills, Representative Dan Shagoury and our Mayor George Lapointe.

 Cart has over dozen murals across Maine in Washington D.C. and Seattle.
 F